ux3d/3DGlobalUnitySDK/README.md

 The plugin is build to work in a 1:1 scale with the display.
 This value can be used to scale the plugin to fit larger scenes.
 It scales the camera position, the field of view of the cameras, etc.

-1:1 scale means at scene scale factor 1 the cameras are positioned at the same distance as the display is from the viewer and the focus plane has the same dimensions as the actual physical display.
+1:1 scale means at scene scale factor 1 the cameras are positioned at the same distance from the focus plane as the display is from the viewer and the focus plane has the same dimensions as the actual physical display.

 ### Dolly zoom